suchipi/quickjs/README.md

 - Additional utility functions added:
   - `JS_FreezeObjectValue` (performs Object.freeze)
 - ModuleDefs now have an optional "user_data" property (pointer to void) which can be accessed during module initialization (via `JS_GetModuleUserData` and `JS_SetModuleUserData`)

+## Changes to the `qjs` repl:

+- The new `inspect` global is used to print results
+- The last error is accessible via the `_error` global
+- If a thrown error has additional properties added onto it, those are printed along with the thrown error
+- Ctrl+W deletes words backwards from the cursor position

 ## New binary: `qjsbootstrap`: